pdjr-signalk-plugins/ais-reporter/README.md

 **ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which forwards AIS data on known vessels to one or more UDP endpoints.
+plugin which forwards AIS data on known vessels to one or more user-defined UDP *endpoints*.
 The plugin will typically be used to send AIS data to consolidation services like [MarineTraffic](https://www.marinetraffic.com).